aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the last cell in this worksheet.

+**Remarks**

 Returns null if there is no data in the worksheet.

 **Returns:**
 [Cell](../../com.aspose.cells/cell)